-- 23. Time is of the essence in removing the ACM from the project area. - 24.
+- 4. Time is of the essence in removing the ACM from the project area.
 All work must be completed within the time period specified in the contract.
-SAWS, and if applicable COSA representative will be responsible for coordinating this work in high-density areas, such as schools, church facilities, and residential areas. - 25.
-All notifications required to state regulatory agencies will be made by the Contractor with copies provided to SAWS and as applicable, COSA representatives, including but not limited to the DSHS Demolition/Renovation Notification Form. - 26.
-The Contractor shall have an on-site supervisor, who is an OSHA Competent Person, present on the job site at all times that the AC pipe work is in progress. - a.
-Supervisor shall be thoroughly familiar with and experienced at asbestos pipe handing using wet techniques and shall be familiar with and shall enforce the use of all safety procedures and equipment. - b.
-Supervisor shall be knowledgeable of all applicable EPA, OSHA, and DSHS asbestos requirements and guidelines. - 27.
-The Contractor has sole and primary responsibility for the "means and/or methods" of the work; an obligation to SAWS to inspect all stages of the work; and sole responsibility to supervise the performance of the work. - 28.
-Certain work practices for AC pipe disturbance are prohibited as per this Specification. - 29.
-The Contractor shall be responsible for site safety and for taking all necessary precautions to protect the Contractor's, SAWS, and COSA personnel and the public from airborne asbestos exposure and/or injury. - 30.
-The Contractor shall be responsible for maintaining the integrity of the work area. - 31.
-The Contractor shall confine operations at the site to the area requiring interface with the AC pipe and the general site area in close proximity to the project. - 32.
-The Contractor will not unreasonably encumber the site with materials or equipment. - 33.
-If ACWMs are required to be stored overnight in a secured area, the waste material and waste containers shall be labeled according to OSHA and EPA, and the State of Texas requirements, & containerized to preclude unauthorized disturbance of the ACWMs. - 34.
-The Contractor shall be responsible for obtaining and coordinating waste disposal and transport of ACWM to a Texas Commission on Environmental Quality (TCEQ) permitted asbestos waste landfill. - Waste manifests shall be generated for the transport of the AC pipe and ACWMs from the project site to the landfill disposal site. - 36.
-The Contractor will sign the manifests as the SAWS's representative (generator) for the AC pipe and provide copies to the SAWS Construction Inspection Department for final payment.
+SAWS, and if applicable COSA representative will be responsible for coordinating this work in high-density areas, such as schools, church facilities, and residential areas. - 5.
+All notifications required to state regulatory agencies will be made by the Contractor with copies provided to SAWS and as applicable, COSA representatives, including but not limited to the DSHS Demolition/Renovation Notification Form.
+If 260 linear feet or greater of RACM pipe will become crumbled, pulverized, or reduced to powder, the project is subject to NESHAP regulations and a Demolition/Renovation Notification Form will be sent to DSHS by the Contractor.
+This form will need to be post-marked no later than 10 working days prior to the start of any asbestos disturbance. - 6.
+The Contractor shall have an on-site supervisor, who is an OSHA Competent Person, present on the job site at all times that the AC pipe work is in progress.
+This supervisor shall be thoroughly familiar with and experienced at asbestos pipe handing using wet techniques and shall be familiar with and shall enforce the use of all safety procedures and equipment.
+He/she shall be knowledgeable of all applicable EPA, OSHA, and DSHS asbestos requirements and guidelines. - 7.
+The Contractor has: sole and primary responsibility for the "means and/or methods" of the work; an obligation to SAWS to inspect all stages of the work; and sole responsibility to supervise the performance of the work.
+Certain work practices for AC pipe disturbance are prohibited as per Section 3000.5.C. - 8.
+The Contractor shall be responsible for site safety and for taking all necessary precautions to protect the Contractor's, SAWS, and COSA personnel and the public from airborne asbestos exposure and/or injury.
+The Contractor shall be responsible for maintaining the integrity of the work area.

+- 9. The Contractor shall confine operations at the site to the area requiring interface with the AC pipe and the general site area in close proximity to the project.
+The Contractor will not unreasonably encumber the site with materials or equipment.
+If ACWMs are required to be stored overnight in a secured area, the waste material and waste containers shall be labeled according to OSHA and EPA, and the State of Texas requirements, & containerized to preclude unauthorized disturbance of the ACWMs. - 10.
+The Contractor shall be responsible for obtaining and coordinating waste disposal and transport of ACWM to a Texas Commission on Environmental Quality (TCEQ) permitted asbestos waste landfill.
+Waste manifests shall be generated for the transport of the AC pipe and ACWMs from the project site to the landfill disposal site.
+The Contractor will sign the manifests as the SAWS's representative (generator) for the AC pipe and provide copies to the SAWS Construction Inspection Department for final payment. - 3000.6 SITE SECURITY: The Contractor shall demarcate the area of AC pipe interface ("regulated area") with barrier tape and warning signs, per OSHA regulation 29 CFR 1926.1101.
+Access to the regulated area will be limited to authorized personnel and visitors.
+The contractor shall identify in their site specific safety and health plan how they intend to limit access and who is authorized to be in the demarcated area.